kunalarora0930/obesity-prediction-with-deep-learning/README.md

 - `obesity-prediction-with-deep-neural-network.ipynb`: Jupyter Notebook containing the code for data preprocessing, model building, training, evaluation, and prediction.
 - `submission.csv`: CSV file containing the predicted labels for the test dataset, ready for submission.

-2. Open and run the `predicting_obesity.ipynb` notebook in Jupyter or any compatible environment to execute the code step by step.

 ## Model Architecture